-On Windows 7 and Windows Vista endpoints, the GlobalProtect
+On Windows 7 endpoints, the GlobalProtect app utilizes

-agent utilizes the Microsoft credential provider framework to support
+the Microsoft credential provider framework to support single sign-on

-single sign-on (SSO).
-With SSO, the GlobalProtect credential provider
+(SSO).
+With SSO, the GlobalProtect credential provider wraps the

-wraps the Windows native credential provider, which enables GlobalProtect
+Windows native credential provider, enabling GlobalProtect to use Windows

-to use Windows login credentials to automatically authenticate and connect
+login credentials to automatically authenticate and connect to the

-result, GlobalProtect fails to automatically connect to the GlobalProtect
+fails to connect to the GlobalProtect portal and gateway automatically.

-portal and gateway.
-If SSO fails, you can identify the third-party
+If SSO fails, you can identify the third-party credential provider